 In the narrow sense

-Classics and neoclassics understand capital as a factor of production, which is applied along with land and labor.
+Classics and neoclassics understand capital as a factor of production, which is used along with land and labor.
 Its feature is that it is not used immediately in the production process, as is the case with raw materials, and its cost can be increased at the expense of human effort.
 Marxist theory distinguishes the following types of capital:

 - Permanent These include goods used in production (buildings, premises, equipment).